Benchmarking quantum devices beyond classical capabilities: Case study: Present day quantum processor.

 \section{Case study: Present day quantum processor.}

-This Appendix provides descriptions of the computations and simulations of the \textit{IBM Brisbane} device that results are plotted in Fig. 3 in the main text.
+This Appendix provides \bl{detailed} descriptions of the computations and simulations of the \textit{IBM Brisbane} device \bl{discussed in Section \ref{sec:case-study}, whose} results are plotted in Fig. \ref{fig:IBM} in the main text.
 All tasks were implemented using Qiskit \cite{Qiskit}.
 For a specified number of qubits $N$ and layers $T$, random circuits were constructed by sequentially applying random permutations and random two-qubit gates, as described in \rd{Appendix \ref{Section:I} and the main body of the work}.
 In the classical QV test two-qubit gates were sampled according to the Haar measure for $SU(4)$.
-For the parity preserving test, two-qubit gates were defined by \eqref{u_parity_1}.
-In the double parity preserving case, one additional constraint was applied: qubits were divided into two groups, and any interaction between qubits from different groups used a random diagonal gate as specified in \eqref{u_parity_2}.
+For the parity-preserving test, two-qubit gates were defined by \eqref{u_parity_1}.
+In the double parity-preserving case, one additional constraint was applied: qubits were divided into two groups, and any interaction between qubits from different groups used a random diagonal gate as specified in \eqref{u_parity_2}.

-All circuits were optimized as possible using Qiskit with \textit{optimization{\_}level=3}.
-The {\sl layout} was trivial, which associates a physical qubit to each virtual qubit of the circuit in increasing order \cite{Qiskit} resulting in a one-dimensional qubit's layout.
+All circuits were optimized as much as possible using Qiskit with \textit{optimization{\_}level=3}.
+The {\sl layout} was trivial, which associates a physical qubit to each virtual qubit of the circuit in increasing order \cite{Qiskit} resulting in a one-dimensional qubit layout.
 The code used for testing and simulating quantum computers is available at \cite{bistronGithub_QV}.